 As more and more couples get engaged after holding things off due to the pandemic, ring shopping is at an all-time high and so is the demand for ring knowledge.
 Knowing that a three-carat diamond is a nice-sized stone is one thing, later finding out that you have misunderstood the advertisement––which is couched in such a way as to encourage such misunderstandings.
 And that in fact you are being offered a three-stone diamond ring, and not a single diamond weighing three carats set into a ring.

 Let us take a look…

 A 3-Carat Ring

-Have a look a Whiteflash 3 carat diamond here to get an idea of the cuts and qualities available.
+Have a look at a Whiteflash 3-carat diamond here to get an idea of the cuts and qualities available.
 The price of such a stone will be determined by factors other than size (although size does play a part too) once the stone has been graded by an institution such as GIA, one of the two main natural diamond rating authorities in the USA.
-All stones weighing three-carats must come with a certificate detailing its cut, weight, clarity and color ratings, so you will know what you are getting.
+All stones weighing three carats must come with a certificate detailing its cut, weight, clarity and color ratings, so you will know what you are getting.

 A 3-Stone Ring

 A three-stone ring, also known as a trinity ring or past-present-future ring, is exactly what it sounds like: a ring with three stones set into it.
 They are usually mounted in a line along the band, with all three stones the same size, or perhaps with a slightly larger central stone.
 Now it is standard practice with jewelers to sell this type of ring as a ‘three-carat ring’ when the sum total of the three diamonds on the ring adds up to three carats.
 Likewise, two one-carat earrings will be sold as ‘earrings: two carats’.